terminalforlife/PerlProjects/source/apt-history/README.md

 # Removing APT History

-If you've used a Debian package to install APT History, refer to your package manager.
-However, if you've used the installer, then you can run the following to delete the files it creates:
+If you've used the installer, then you can run the following to delete the files it creates:

 ```
 sudo rm /usr/share/bash-completion/completions/apt-history /usr/share/man/man1/apt-history.1.gz /usr/bin/apt-history